Electronica 2018 Round Up

 Wow what a week!
 I think I’ve just about recovered from the mega exhibition that is Electronica.
 It definitely lives up to its status as the biggest electronics show in the world, with the final figures totalling over 80,000 visitors through the doors to see more than 3,100 exhibitors.

-My favourite moment on the Harwin stand
+My favorite moment on the Harwin stand

-My favourite moments from around the show
+My favorite moments from around the show

 In a year where football has brought nations together during the FIFA World Cup (including me and I’m not a football fan), my favourite thing to see around the show was visitors walking around with big Digi-Key footballs.
-Every day there were more and more footballs passing by, I even saw one in our hotel lobby.
+Every day there were more and more footballs passing by; I even saw one in our hotel lobby.

 The wireless displays in Hall C3 blew me away with so much innovation and creativity in one place, the power of 4.0 and the future of connectivity was amazing.
-Also new this year was the introduction of speaker forums in each hall which meant you could drop into a session anytime in the relevant places, without walking miles out of your way.
+Also new this year was the introduction of speaker forums in each hall, which meant you could drop into a session anytime in the relevant places, without walking miles out of your way.

-There were a lot of advanced robots at the show this year, now everyone likes to stop and watch a robot, but companies like TTI were using them not just to impress visitors but to showcase electronics in applications which were relevant and looked very cool.
+There were a lot of advanced robots at the show this year; now everyone likes to stop and watch a robot, but companies like TTI were using them not just to impress visitors but to showcase electronics in applications which were relevant and looked very cool.